satra/NiPyPe-Paper/nipype_paper.rst

 estimation implemantations (for example one from FSL or nippy).
 Therefore we will need four nodes: SpecifyModel (NiPyPe specific abstraction layer), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
-The connected modelling workflow can be seen on Figure TODO.
+The connected modelling Workflow can be seen on Figure TODO.
 Model specification supports block, event and sparse designs.
 Contrasts provided to ContrastEstimate are defined using the same names of regressors as defined in the SpecifyModel.

-Having preprocessing and modelling workflows we need to connect them together add data grabbing facility and save results.
-For this we will create a master workflow which will host preprocessing and model Workflows as well as DataGrabber and DataSink Nodes.
-NiPyPe allows connecting Nodes between workflows.
+Having preprocessing and modelling workflows we need to connect them together, add data grabbing facility and save the results.
+For this we will create a master Workflow which will host preprocessing and model Workflows as well as DataGrabber and DataSink Nodes.
+NiPyPe allows connecting Nodes between Workflows.
 We will use this feature to connect realignment\_parameters and smoothed\_files to modelling workflow.

 DataGrabber allows to define flexible search patterns which can be